Do you provide chiropractic treatments to customers injured in a car crash? Here are a few things you should know.

 Invoicing and reporting

-Chiropractors approved to treat our customers may use the Health Care Provider Invoicing and Reporting (HCPIR) application to send
+Chiropractors approved to treat our customers may use the Health Care Provider Invoicing and Reporting (HCPIR) application to

-reports directly to ICBC.
+send invoices and reports directly to ICBC.
 A vendor number is required to use the HCPIR.

 If you have been paid by ICBC before, you likely already have a vendor number.
 If you do not already have a vendor number or you need to make changes to your information, visit our